actuday6418/Diary/README.md

 ## To view the diary in HTML
 1. Run the program with the ```-g``` (```--generate-page```) flag.
+2. Enter your password.
-2. "index.html" and other required files are now saved to ```/tmp```.
+3. "index.html" and other required files are now saved to ```/tmp```.
 Open this file with a browser.
   ```firefox /tmp/index.html```

 # Important notes